AgaMiko/plastic-object-detection/content/home/posts-latest.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = ""
-subtitle = ""
+title = "Read about our progress" subtitle = ""

 [content]